Join us for a deep dive discussion on how to build a sustainable organization in times of rapid economic and political change.

 Learn from the Triangle Land Conservancy case study – the challenges, the victories, the lessons learned.

-Connect with other CEOs and Executive Directors who are committed to creating a bright future for their organizations and communities.
+Connect with other CEOs, Executive Directors and board members who are committed to creating a bright future for their organizations and communities.

 Interested in joining us?